ktmeaton/plague-phylogeography/narratives/plague-phylogeography_plague150Remote.md

 The following pages contain analysis performed using [Nextstrain](https://nextstrain.org).
 Scrolling through the left-hand sidebar will reveal paragraphs of text with a corresponding visualization of the genomic data on the right-hand side.

-To have full genomes of a novel and large RNA virus this quickly is a remarkable achievement.
-These analyses have been made possible by the rapid and open sharing of genomic data and interpretations by scientists all around the world (see the final slide for a visualization of sequencing authorship).

 ```